nicol3ta/kinect-unity-workshop/README.md

 ##Enabling motion tracking with Kinect

+*	Create a new scene and save it as 'Gestures'
 *	Create a new GameObject by clicking 'GameObject -> Create Empty'
 *	Rename it to 'BodySourceManager'
 *	Select it and add 'Body Source Management' as component